-We like to think of Drum Roll Wine as a new kind of winery in the mold of pop-up retail, food trucks, and fresh meal delivery.
+We think of Drum Roll Wine as a new kind of winery in the mold of pop-up retail, food trucks, and fresh meal delivery.
 Liquor laws being what they are, we can’t replicate those models in every detail, but we do take advantage of any chance we get to bring the juice to YOU!
 We participate in wine tasting events regularly, pour at neighborhood wine shops, and even personally deliver wine directly to you, our dear customers.
 We figure you have enough to do already, so leave the wine to us already.
 Since we’re out and about quite a bit, you’re sure to run into us even if you weren’t planning on it.
 Sooner or later, anyway.

 With most wineries, you have to go to them, of course.
 And winery tasting rooms (or “cellar doors” in some countries) can be really fun to visit.
 We go to plenty ourselves and enjoy learning something new, trying something different, and asking a lot of questions.
 These are opportunities to take in a particular wine region, an in-house varietal specialty, or unique wine-making techniques.
 So why then have we made an intentional choice NOT to have a tasting room?
 We’re glad you asked!